Shekh-Dalim/INTERVIEW_Prep/webdev/3_JS.md

 ```
 🟢 What is the difference between var, let, and const?
 ```
-var: Function-scoped, can be redeclared
+var: Function-scoped, can be redeclared , Reassignment

-let: Block-scoped, cannot be redeclared
+let: Block-scoped, cannot be redeclared bu we can Reassignment

 const: Block-scoped, cannot be reassigned or redeclared
 ```